Spongecade/Spongecade/README.md

 Hello,
-I'm just a little pebble who has dabbled in Javascript
+I'm a pebble who has dabbled in Javascript

 I'm a...
 - Discord Developer